Centennial College (Canada): History

 Centennial College was the first community college to be opened in Ontario during the formation of the province's public college system in the 1960s.
 Ontario Colleges of Applied Arts and Technology was established on May 21, 1965, under the direction of the Hon.
 William Davis, Minister of Education.
 The system has grown to encompass 24 public colleges serving 200 provincial communities.
 As Centennial College's first site, Warden Woods Campus opened on October 17, 1966, with 514 students enrolled in 16 career-oriented programs, including journalism, secretarial science, and early childhood education.
 The campus used a decommissioned federal building that had been renovated to serve as a teaching institution.
 It evolved into health/nutrition, hospitality, child studies, and community service programs.
 In 1973, the Ontario government transferred responsibility for nursing education from the province's hospitals to its colleges.
 Locally, the Scarborough Regional and the Toronto East General nursing schools joined Centennial College to form the School of Health Sciences, based at Warden Woods Campus.

-In 1992, the Scarborough Board of Education and the college established an adult education center, the Scarborough Career Planning Centre, at the Centennial College.
-In 1994 the entities agreed to establish the center there beginning in the fall of that year.
+In 1992, the Scarborough Board of Education and the college established an adult education centre, the Scarborough Career Planning Centre, at the Centennial College.
+In 1994 the entities agreed to establish the centre there beginning in the fall of that year.
 Centennial College proliferated, necessitating the establishment of additional campuses in the east end of Toronto to accommodate new programs and students.
 Warden Woods Campus closed in autumn of 2004 and was demolished for a housing development.
 Most programs were relocated to the Centennial Science and Technology Centre (now Morningside Campus), which began operations the same year.

 Centennial College opened a campus in China in 2016, the first approved institution teaching a Canadian curriculum in the country.
 In 2018 Centennial had the highest number of international student visas of any post-secondary institution in Canada.
 Ontario Auditor General Bonnie Lysyk identified the reliance on international student tuition as a "risky formula", in 2021, with Centennial College being the Toronto-area college most reliant.